haunv-be/php-cors/README.md

         $response = $next($request);

         $corsService->setResponse($response);
-        // Here, we'll handle the actual request sent by the browser as mentioned above.
+        // Here, we'll handle the "actual" request sent by the browser as mentioned above.
-        // We'll apply the configurations that you set above to the response.
+        // We'll apply the configurations such as "access-control-allow: origin, credentials"
+        // and "access-control-exposed-headers" onto the "actual" response.
+        // These are headers necessary and comply with the CORS policies.
         // After that, we'll send it to the browser side, and it has the responsibility
         // to handle our response to the client side. if ($corsService->isActualRequest()) {
             $corsService->configureAllowedOrigins()
-                        ->configureAllowedHeaders()
-                        ->configureAllowedMethods()
                         ->configureAllowedCredentials()
                         ->configureExposedHeaders();
         }